klein2303/World-Explore/README.md

 Now run `npm run dev` in order to run the project

+## Dummy user and dummy data

+We have prepared a dummy user so you don't need to register a new user (although, feel free to do so):

+'''
+Email: john@gmail.com
+Password: password
+'''

+We have only made dummy data for some countries, i.e journalentries for some countries (John loves to travel).
+Specifically: Japan, Italy, Spain, France, Australia, Egypt, Angola

 ## Running tests

 In order to run the component tests first navigate to the correct folder as described under "Running the project".
 Then run the following command in the terminal: